Eschatologue/CM_wiki/docs/class/druid/star.md

 *Your connection to the cosmos lets you summon radiant starlight.*

-As a **:rsc-a: Magic**{ .rsc } action, you conjure a burst of light in a **30-foot :aoe-sphere: Sphere** centered on a point within **120 feet** of you.
+As a **:rsc-a: Magic**{.rsc} action, you conjure a burst of light in a **30-foot :aoe-sphere: Sphere** centered on a point within **120 feet** of you.
 You can Teleport each willing creature in the area to an unoccupied space within 30 feet of its current location.

 Any creature remaining in the Sphere must make a **:d20-save: CON Save** against your **Spell Save DC**.
 On a failed save, the creature takes **4d12 :dmg-radi: Radiant**{.dmg-radi} damage and has the **Blinded**{ .cond } condition until the end of your next turn.
 On a successful save, the creature only takes half damage.